 Tuberculosis pathogens are bacteria from the Mycobacteriaceae family, Genus Mycobacterium.
 They are aerobic, immobile, rod-shaped and slow-growing.
 The Mycobacterium tuberculosis complex consists of the species M. africanum, M. bovis (ssp.
 Bovis and caprae), M. canetti, M. microti, M. pinnipedii, M. tuberculosis and the vaccine strain M. bovis BCG.
 An infection in humans is most frequently caused by the pathogen M. tuberculosis.

 Along with AIDS/HIV and malaria, tuberculosis is one of the world’s most common infectious diseases.
 According to the World Health Organization (WHO), nine million people are infected with tuberculosis every year.
-About one third of the world’s population is infected with the tuberculosis pathogen.
+About one-quarter of the world’s population is infected with the tuberculosis pathogen.
 Although tuberculosis is treatable, 1.4 million people die every year as a result of the disease.
 The reason for this is often that people who affected are not treated sufficiently or are also infected with HIV.

 Humans provide the main reservoir for tuberculosis, but the pathogen can also be found in cattle, small rodents and certain species of seals.